Rodrigo de Villa: Synopsis

-In Castille, Queen Isabella and Lozano, a noble man collaborates with the invading Ottoman forces to take over the palace which led to the arrest of King Alfonso and his men including Rodrigo de Villa.
-Lozano was appointed by the Ottomans as king as a reward for the collaboration and marries Isabella.
+In Castile, Queen Isabella and Lozano, a nobleman, collaborates with the invading Ottoman forces to take over the palace which leads to the arrest of King Alfonso and his men including Rodrigo de Villa, the son of Leynes, another nobleman.
+Lozano is appointed by the Ottomans as king as a reward for the collaboration and marries Isabella.

 Jimena, Lozano's daughter is in a relationship with de Villa.
-De Villa is the son of Leynes, another noble man.
-King Lozano's second man fell in love with Jimena however the latter remain loyal to de Villa.
-Selima, the daughter of the ruler of the Ottoman Empire, releases the former King Alfonso and de Villa due to a conflict with her father.
-De Villa along with his stepbrothers, Don Juan and Don Pedro mobilizes a force to kick out the Ottomans from Castille.
-They defeat the Ottomans and King Lozano is removed from the Castillian throne.
+King Lozano's second man falls in love with Jimena but the latter remain loyal to de Villa.
+Selima, the daughter of the Ottoman ruler, releases the former King Alfonso and de Villa due to a conflict with her father.
+De Villa, along with his stepbrothers Don Juan and Don Pedro, mobilize a force to expel the Ottomans from Castille.
+They defeat the Ottomans and remove Lozano from the throne.